Eric Bergsten, Chair, Board of Trustees (founding member)

-Monica Calderon is a second year law student at Pace University School of Law ("Pace").
+Monica Calderon is a third year law student at Pace University School of Law ("Pace").
 Monica is a member of the Pace International Law Review and the Pace Law Advocacy Honor Board.
-Monica will be competing in the 23rd Willem C. Vis International Commercial Arbitration Moot.
+Monica also competed in the 23rd Willem C. Vis International Commercial Arbitration Moot.

 Albert Kritzer Honorary Fellows

 - Marie Stefanini Newman, Professor of Law and Director of the Law Library, Pace University School of Law;

 - Ralph Amissah, Legal Consultant, International Commercial Law, London; Developer of SiSU and Lex Mercatoria (an advocate of Software Libre and Open Standards); architect and editor of the International Trade Law Monitor;